-3 Matters arising from the 29th June 2018

-3.1 Proportionate Representation 2018/19 and Forum membership update [minute 3.1 of the 29th June meeting]
+- 3. Matters arising from the Schools Forum Public meeting 29th June - 3.1 Proportionate Representation 2018/19 and Forum membership update [minute 3.1 of the 29th June meeting]

 Proportionate representation

 The Forum has ten membership positions from the mainstream primary and secondary school sectors.
 The number of representatives from the maintained primary, maintained secondary and mainstream academy sectors are determined from an annual check from the May pupil census of the total number of pupils (Reception to Year 11) in each of the sectors at that point.
 The table below shows the relevant numbers and proportions used to inform Forum membership for the academic year ahead.